Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Methodology

-The other error type contributes to the \gls{fpr}, the Type II Error, which is when an \textit{imposter} falsely passes:
+The other error type contributes to the \gls{fpr}, {the Type II Error, which is when an \textit{imposter} falsely passes:}

-where the number of negatives is $N$, and the metrics are \gls{tn}, \gls{fp}, \gls{tnr}, and \gls{far}.
-A \emph{matching} function is a module typically characterized using the listed metrics (Fig~\ref{fig:generic-fr}).
-The geometric relationships of the metrics related to the score distributions and the choice of threshold show the trade-offs in error rates (Fig.~\ref{fig:metrics}).
+where {the number of} negatives is $N,$ {with metrics} \gls{tn}, \gls{fp}, \gls{tnr}, and \gls{fpr}.} The geometric relationships of the metrics related to the score distributions and the choice {of} threshold {show} the trade-offs in error rates (Fig.~\ref{fig:metrics}).

-The hyper-parameter $\theta$ determines the desired error rate on held-out validation, which is specific to the use-case.
-Researchers tend to set it for top performance.
-Some analyze $\theta$ as a range of values, for a more complete characterization is often obtainable with evaluation curves that inherently show performance trade-offs.
-However, the held-out validation and test sets typically share data distributions as a single source partitioned into subsets (\ie train, validation, test).
-Regardless, we transfer the decision boundary in score space that maximizes the performance to the pin-point (\ie 1D) decision boundary.
-In our case, using cosine similarity, the value is a floating-point value spanning [0, 1].
+\tipr{The parameter} $\theta$ determines the error rate on held-out validation, specific to the {use case.} {Researchers tend to set it} {for top} \tipr{performance, while others analyze $\theta$ as a range of values to generate plots and assess the trade-offs.} The held-out validation and test sets share data distributions as a single source partitioned into subsets (\ie train, validation, test). {We transfer} the decision boundary in score space, which maximizes the performance to the pin-point (\ie 1D) decision boundary—the {floating-point} value {spans} [0, 1].